 Greg Lenz is a reformed Conservative.
 I've slowly evolved my position from Conservative Republican to it's current status of Libertarian Republican.
 I'm aware people hate the Libertarian Republican label, but ultimately I'm a pragmatist.
 Economic issues are my primary concern therefore I do support Republican candidates from time to time (Rand Paul 2016).
 As of late, I find myself flirting with Minarchism.
 The writings of William F. Buckley, Ayn Rand, and Thomas Jefferson have played the biggest role in shaping my beliefs.

-Guest Submissions can be sent to Ruiz@wearelibertarians.com.
+Guest Submissions can be sent to email@example.com.
 Please provide links to any sources cited in your submission.
 Every variety of libertarian thought is welcomed.
-However, We Are Libertarians will keep up a standard of professionalism and as such will not accept pieces based solely on conspiracy theories and/or pieces that are overly obscene.
 We look forward to your contributions!

 Chloe Anagnos recently graduated from Ball State University in Muncie, Indiana, with degrees in journalism and telecommunications.

 While an undergraduate, she served in multiple leadership roles, including President of the Student Government Association, a nominating committee member for the Indiana Commission for Higher Education and for the Ball State University Board of Trustees Student Member appointment.